IMasterIIChiefI-IST/AI-GasSensor-LowCost-HighPrecision/README.md

 * 0.1
     * Initial Release

+## Task List

+- [x] Create a basic sensor sofware emulation
+- [ ] Create a full gas chamber sofware emulation (with gas emitors and venting to accuratly graph ppms over a multitute of cases)
+- [ ] Develop a Neural network to solve the problem and test multiple architectures
+- [ ] Implementation on a MicroController

 ## License

 This project is licensed under the GPL-3.0 License - see the LICENSE.md file for details